McCaughin History, Family Crest & Coats of Arms

 Early Origins of the McCaughin family

-Fermanagh (Irish: Fear Manach) in the southwestern part of Northern Ireland, Province of Ulster, where they held a family seat at Ballymacaffrey near Five mile Town in Fermanagh near the Tyrone border.
-CITATION[CLOSE]
+The surname McCaughin was first found in County Fermanagh (Irish: Fear Manach) in the southwestern part of Northern Ireland, Province of Ulster, where they held a family seat at Ballymacaffrey near Five mile Town in Fermanagh near the Tyrone border.

 Early History of the McCaughin family

-Another 101 words (7 lines of text) covering the years 198 and 1987 are included under the topic Early McCaughin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McCaughin research.
+Another 51 words (4 lines of text) covering the years 198 and 1987 are included under the topic Early McCaughin History in all our PDF Extended History products and printed products wherever possible.

 McCaughin Spelling Variations

 Numerous spelling variations were revealed in the search for the origin of the name McCaughin family name.
 Before widespread literacy, a person entrusted the proper documentation of his name to the individual scribe.
 As a result, a name was often recorded under several different variations during the life of its bearer.
 Variations found include MacCaffery, MacCaffrey, MacCafferty, MacAffery, MacAffry, MacAfferty, MacGoffrey, MacGodfrey and many more.